The Science of Medicine

-The socioeconomic status of the people involved (people with more resources to help support them tend to fare better).
+The socioeconomic status of the people involved (people with more resources to help support them tend to fare better)

-Doctors have tried many different methods to ensure that the groups being compared are as similar as possible.
-It might seem sensible to specifically choose people for treatment groups and control groups by matching them on various characteristics.
+Case-control studies seem sensible.
 For example, if a doctor was studying a new treatment for high blood pressure (hypertension), and one person in the treatment group was 42 years old and had diabetes, then the doctor would try to ensure the placement of a 40-some-year-old person with hypertension and diabetes in the control group.
-These types of studies are called case-control studies.
 However, there are so many differences among people, including differences that the doctor does not even think of, that it is nearly impossible to intentionally create an exact match for each person in a study.

 Randomized trials take care of this problem using a completely different approach.
 Perhaps surprisingly, the best way to ensure a match between groups is not to try at all.
 Instead, the doctor takes advantage of the laws of probability and randomly assigns (typically with the aid of a computer program) people who have the same disease to different groups.
 If a large enough group of people is divided randomly, the odds are that people in each group will have similar characteristics.
-Studies using such methods are called randomized .
-Prospective, randomized studies are the best way to make sure that a treatment or test is being compared between equivalent groups.

 Once doctors have created equivalent groups, they must make sure that the only difference they allow is the study treatment itself.
 That way, doctors can be sure that any difference in outcome is due to the treatment and not to some other factor, such as the quality or frequency of follow-up care.

-To avoid the problems of the placebo effect, people in a study must not know whether they are receiving a new treatment.
-That is, they are “blinded.”
-Blinding is usually accomplished by giving people in the control group an identical-appearing substance, usually a placebo—something with no medical effect.
-However, when an effective treatment for a disease already exists, it is not ethical to give the control group a placebo.
+When an effective treatment for a disease already exists, it is not ethical to give the control group a placebo.
 In those situations, the control group is given an established treatment—something that is already known to be effective in treating the disease.
-But whether a placebo or an established drug is used, the substance must appear identical to the study drug, except for the active ingredient.
-That is necessary so that people cannot tell whether they are taking the study drug.
+But whether a placebo or an established drug is used, the substance must appear identical to the study drug, so that people cannot tell whether they are taking the study drug.
 If the treatment group receives a red, bitter liquid, then the control group should also receive a red, bitter liquid.
 If the treatment group receives a clear solution given by injection, then the control group should receive a similar injection.

 Double-blinding takes things one step further.
 Because the doctor or nurse might accidentally let a person know what treatment they are receiving, and thus "unblind" the person, it is better if all involved health care practitioners remain unaware of what is being given.
-Double-blinding usually requires a person separate from the study, such as a pharmacist, to prepare identical-appearing substances that are labeled only by a special number code.
+Double-blinding usually requires that a person separate from the study, such as a pharmacist, prepare identical-appearing substances that are labeled only by a special number code.
 The number code is broken only after the study is completed.

-An additional reason for double-blinding is that the placebo effect can even affect the doctor, who may unconsciously think a person receiving treatment is doing better than a person receiving no treatment, even if both are faring exactly the same.
+An additional reason for double-blinding is that the placebo effect can affect even the doctor, who may unconsciously think a person receiving treatment is doing better than a person receiving no treatment, even if both are faring exactly the same.
 Not all medical studies can be double-blinded.
 For example, surgeons studying two different surgical procedures obviously know which procedure they are performing (although the people undergoing the procedures can be kept unaware).
 In such cases, doctors make sure that the people evaluating the outcome of treatment are blinded as to what has been done so they cannot unconsciously bias the results.

-The best type of clinical trial is prospective, randomized, placebo-controlled, and double-blinded.
 This design allows for the clearest determination of the effectiveness of a treatment.
 However, in some situations, this trial design may not be possible.
 For example, with very rare diseases, it is often hard to find enough people for a randomized trial.
-In those cases, retrospective case-control trials are often conducted.
+In those situations, retrospective case-control trials are often conducted.

 |No US brand name|